Lovable Hosting: 3 Ways to Move Your Website and Keep It Free

 • Independence: Protection from Lovable platform changes or outages

-Option 1: Cloudflare Pages
+Option 1: Cloudflare Workers

 What You Get for Free: